Oil majors cut staff in Iraq on fears violence will spread

 Russian firms said they were not reducing staff so far but were working on contingency plans.

-At Gazprom Neft, first deputy head Vadim Yakovlev said of its work in the Badra field, on the Iranian border east of Baghdad: “Everything is going according to plan for now but we are working on plan B, including evacuation options.”
+At Gazprom Neft (GAZP.MM), first deputy head Vadim Yakovlev said of its work in the Badra field, on the Iranian border east of Baghdad: “Everything is going according to plan for now but we are working on plan B, including evacuation options.”

 China’s foreign ministry has advised citizens to avoid Iraq.